 - Official GRE (and TOEFL if applicable) test scores

 - Statement of Purpose that explains your reasons for wanting to be admitted to the Design + Computation Dual Degree Program- Please include examples of work completed at the intersection of design + computation.

 - Three recommendations from persons familiar with the applicant's personal and professional qualifications

-Review of completed applications for the Master of Architecture/Master of Science in Computer Science or Information Technology Dual Degree program will begin January 15th.
+Review of completed applications for the Master of Science in Architecture/Master of Science in Computer Science or Information Technology Dual Degree program will begin January 15th.
 The committee must receive your application to both the University (A.) as well as the submitted package specific to the Dual Degree (B.) before consideration for admission can begin.